Neuroimmunology: Future directions

 The nervous system and immune system require the appropriate degrees of cellular differentiation, organizational integrity, and neural network connectivity.
 These operational features of the brain and nervous system may make signaling difficult to duplicate in severely diseased scenarios.
 There are currently three classes of therapies that have been utilized in both animal models of disease and in human clinical trials.
 These three classes include DNA methylation inhibitors, HDAC inhibitors, and RNA-based approaches.
 DNA methylation inhibitors are used to activate previously silenced genes.
 HDACs are a class of enzymes that have a broad set of biochemical modifications and can affect DNA demethylation and synergy with other therapeutic agents.
 The final therapy includes using RNA-based approaches to enhance stability, specificity, and efficacy, especially in diseases that are caused by RNA alterations.
 Emerging concepts concerning the complexity and versatility of the epigenome may suggest ways to target genomewide cellular processes.
 Other studies suggest that eventual seminal regulator targets may be identified allowing with alterations to the massive epigenetic reprogramming during gametogenesis.
 Many future treatments may extend beyond being purely therapeutic and may be preventable perhaps in the form of a vaccine.
 Newer high throughput technologies when combined with advances in imaging modalities such as in vivo optical nanotechnologies may give rise to even greater knowledge of genomic architecture, nuclear organization, and the interplay between the immune and nervous systems.

+The progress in studying natural processes that appear during pregnancy also can help to understand the interactions of the nervous and immune systems during development.
+The theory of Natural Neurostimulation, established by Latvian scientists in 2024, claims that natural forces of the mother's heart electromagnetic field synchronize the two nervous systems (the mother and fetus), promoting proper development and influencing the evolution of the child's biological sentience and cognition.
+Their experiments provided evidence of the therapeutic effect of this natural neurostimulation: the complex impact on the injured nervous system of electromagnetic fields and acoustic waves, along with cognitive load, scaled based on the parameters of the physical interaction between mother and fetus.
+Further research would provide evidence that the scaled parameters of this natural stimulation on adult patients, in a case of systematic use, can adjust the injured immune system by providing positive neuroplasticity, balancing the patient's nervous system.